nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## User Guide
-contHACKS is a **desktop app for managing contacts, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI). contHACKS **streamlines the creation, reading, updating and deleting operations of contacts** to make it fast and efficient for **Teaching Assistants**, easing their workload to focus on the more important task - teaching.
+contHACKS is a **desktop app to help Teaching Assistants (TAs) in managing contacts.
+It is optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI). contHACKS **streamlines the creation, reading, updating and deleting operations of contacts** to make it fast and efficient for **TAs**, easing their workload to focus on the more important task - teaching.

 ## Table of Contents
 * [Quick start](#quick-start)